The Best Thermostats That Work With Alexa

 What voltage Does Your HVAC run?

-Thermostats will be designed to operate systems of specific voltages.
+Smart thermostats will be designed to operate systems of specific voltages.
 Many HVAC systems are a simple 24V control arrangement, but you do get line voltage systems as well.
-It’s important to know what you’re dealing with before purchasing a thermostat as they must be matched with the system you have.
+It’s important to know what you’re dealing with before purchasing a smart thermostat as they must be matched with the system you have.

 What functions do you need to control?